Activities in Rokua National Park

 Rokua National Park offers hiking enthusiasts pleasant excursions in a fascinating landscape that is famous for its geology.
 Nature's bounty crowns these excursions.

 Rokua National Park is rather small and can be explored on foot.
-The Pooki Trail (5.3 km), an excellent day-trip destination, circles the beautiful Lake Pitkäjärvi and takes you to the handsome old-growth pine forest and finally onto the summit of Pookivaara Hill.
+The Pooki Trail (4.9 km), an excellent day-trip destination, circles the beautiful Lake Pitkäjärvi and takes you to the handsome old-growth pine forest and finally onto the summit of Pookivaara Hill.
 The trail links to the Rokua area's wide network of trails.
 The trails range from easy to challenging.
-The Keisarinkierros Trail (the Emperor's Trail) (20.6 km) is suitable if your trip incorporates an overnight stay and takes you to the most prominent sights in the area, such as Pookivaara Hill and Syvyydenkaivo (meaning ‘well of the depths'), which is one of the deepest kettle-hole ponds in Finland.
+The Keisarinkierros Trail - also called as the Emperor's Trail - (20 km) is suitable if your trip incorporates an overnight stay and takes you to the most prominent sights in the area, such as Pookivaara Hill and Syvyydenkaivo (meaning ‘well of the depths'), which is one of the deepest kettle-hole ponds in Finland.
 Its area is the largest of the kettle-hole ponds in Finland.

-In the Rokua area, there is an approximately 24-kilometer-long mountain bike trail marked with brown mountain bike symbols and yellow paint marks.
+In the Rokua area, there is over 40 kilometres of mountain bike trails marked with brown mountain bike symbols and yellow paint marks.
 There are fast-running grooves, but also demanding routes due to altitude differences.
 In the area of the national park, cycling is only allowed on marked routes.

 Berry and Mushroom Picking